-As of March 31, 1998, IMH owned 719,789 shares of ICH Common Stock and 674,211 shares of ICH non-voting Class A Common Stock which are convertible into an equivalent number of shares of ICH Common Stock.
+As of January 31, 1998, IMH owned 719,789 shares of ICH Common Stock and 674,211 shares of ICH non-voting Class A Common Stock which are convertible into an equivalent number of shares of ICH Common Stock.
 IMH's investment in ICH is recorded on the Company's financial statements in "Investment in Impac Commercial Holdings, Inc." Of the net income or loss of ICH, 17.4% is recognized on a pre-tax basis in the Company's financial statements.
 Any such recognized net loss may adversely affect the Company's ability to conduct future activities under borrowing facilities.
 As an originator of mortgage loans, each of ICH and/or ICCC is or may be subject to many of the same risks applicable to IMH and IFC.
 In addition, as an originator of commercial mortgages, each of ICH and/or ICCC is or may be specifically subject to additional risks relating to the following:

-Limited History of Operations of Limited Relevance in Predicting Future Performance

-Since each of ICH and ICCC recently commenced operations in 1997, their historical performance may be of limited relevance in predicting future performance.
-In addition, the commercial mortgages purchased to date by ICH have been outstanding for a relatively short period of time.
+Limited History of Operations of Limited Relevance in Predicting Future Performance by ICH have been outstanding for a relatively short period of time.
 Consequently, the delinquency and loss experience of ICH's commercial mortgages to date may not be indicative of future results.
 It is unlikely that ICH will be able to maintain delinquency and loan loss ratios at their present levels as the portfolio grows and becomes more seasoned.
 ICH intends to pursue a growth strategy for the foreseeable future, and its future operating results will depend largely upon its ability to expand its operations.
 These plans require additional personnel and assets and there can be no assurance that ICH will be able to successfully expand and operate its expanded operations profitably.
-Competition in the Commercial Mortgage Industry May Adversely Affect ICH's Operations